jdhine02/FIA-Penalty-Render-OLD/README.md

 4) Copy the Grand Prix lines of code from the localization file and place into your localization file

 -Steward Report Type can be changes, but you will need to edit "MarginLeft" of code line 135 in the penalty_item component.

--Grand Prix Color can be edited via hex code under the main layer -The Grand Prix Names are also customizable on the right of the ":" section of localization.
+-Grand Prix Color can be edited via hex code under the main layer.

+-The Grand Prix Names are also customizable on the right of the ":" section of localization.